 Now we know that harsh exfoliation with scrubs or tools can actually make skin irritation worse!
 And it will never help with KP.
 The harder you scrub, the more your skin responds by generating more skin cells, making KP worse.

 For topical treatment, a much better approach is using a chemical exfoliating formula.

 I know, I know – don’t we want to reduce our use of chemicals?
 Sure, for some things!
 Just remember: even water is a chemical.
 Chemicals aren’t always bad!
 It’s whether what you’re using has a strong safety profile that matters.

 Chemical exfoliating formulas are made of skincare acids.
 In mild, over-the-counter formulations, the safety of these acids is well-established.

-Look for products with alpha hydroxy acids (AHA) like lactic acid, which is a gentle surface-level exfoliator, or glycolic acid, which also helps un-stick cells; or salicylic acid, which is a beta-hydroxy acid (BHA) and the only skincare acid that gets deeper into the pores to clear out blockage.
-Combination AHA/BHA products are great, too, since they can do a little of everything (the more acids you use at once, however, the more likely you’ll experience some irritation – so start slow and spot test).
+Look for products with alpha hydroxy acids (AHA) like lactic acid, which is a gentle surface-level exfoliator, or glycolic acid.
+This also helps un-stick cells; or salicylic acid, which is a beta-hydroxy acid (BHA).
+And is the only skincare acid that gets deeper into the pores to clear out the blockage.
+Combination AHA/BHA products are great too, since they can do a little of everything.
+Just remember that the more acids you use at once, the more likely you’ll experience some irritation.
+So start slow and spot test.